Prompt Does Not Define the Intended Audience

 You wrote “explain X” without saying “to whom”.
 The model defaults to a generic educated-but-not-expert reader.
 That reader does not exist.

-How to spot it: prompt has the topic but not the person.
+How to spot it: the prompt names the topic but not the person.

 2. Audience implied via context but not stated